jupita-io/audio-websocket/README.md

 - message_type – This is a Boolean with either value of 0 for inbound and 1 for outbound

-When one user calls another user it allocates the parameters as mentioned above and sends this to the Node.js application, this all happens within the Jupita Websocket SDK while parameters are allocated in ‘server.js’ file.
+When one user calls another user it allocates the parameters as mentioned above and sends this to the Node.js application, this all happens within the Jupita WebSocket SDK while parameters are allocated in ‘server.js’ file.
 All of this is identified with the help of `messageType`.

 ## Further notes
 1. The transcription-service.js file contains Google Speech-to-Text implementation and timestamp implementation.
 Unless you want to change any frequency of how you receive transcripts or confidence level for speech to text, that must not be changed.

-1. The server.js file contains all the logic that connects the Jupita Websocket SDK with the stream, including separating the streams and posting them to your backend.
+1. The server.js file contains all the logic that connects the Jupita WebSocket SDK with the stream, including separating the streams and posting them to your backend.

 1. Package.json contains all the dependencies of the project.